 - 9.1.4 Where it can be demonstrated that there are insufficient suitably qualified candidates to meet the competition requirements, all suitably qualified candidates must be invited (see the Delegations to Officers for details of Officers who may action this rule). - 9.1.5 Where services are currently purchased internally, i.e., from within the Council, for internal provision, the requirement to obtain other quotations or tenders does not apply.
-However, the purchaser may choose to seek alternative quotations/tenders for the purpose of market testing.

-- 9.1.6 Where the Public Contracts Regulations 2015 or the Concession Contracts 2016 apply, the procuring Officer shall consult a Contracts and Procurement Service to determine the procedure for conducting the procurement exercise. - 9.2 Assets for Disposal (see the Delegations to Officers for details of Officers who may action this rule): - 9.2.1 Assets for disposal must be dealt with in accordance with the Council's Financial Procedure Rules. - 9.2.2 Assets for disposal must be sent to Public Sale except where better value for money is likely to be obtained by inviting quotations and tenders.
+However, the purchaser may choose to seek alternative quotations/tenders for the purpose of market testing. - 9.1.6 Where the Procurement Act 2023 thresholds apply, the procuring Officer shall consult a Contracts and Procurement Service to determine the procedure for conducting the procurement exercise. - 9.2 Assets for Disposal (see the Delegations to Officers for details of Officers who may action this rule): - 9.2.1 Assets for disposal must be dealt with in accordance with the Council's Financial Procedure Rules. - 9.2.2 Assets for disposal must be sent to Public Sale except where better value for money is likely to be obtained by inviting quotations and tenders.
 In the latter event, the method for disposal of surplus or obsolete stocks/stores or assets other than land must be determined as follows:

-Total Value Procedure Where the cost of disposal is likely to outweigh the value of the asset for disposal By (in order of preference) 1. gifting to a local organisation if they can make use of the asset; 2. disposal for recycling; or 3. disposal by the most environmentally friendly option possible.
-Up to £10,000 Two written quotations or public sale £10,000.01 and above At least three written quotations or public sale, or an invitation to tender
+Total Value Procedure Where the cost of disposal is likely to outweigh the value of the asset for disposal Up to £10,000 Two written quotations or public sale £10,000.01 and above At least three written quotations or public sale, or an invitation to tender